IngridaVob/qr-code-preview-card/README.md

 - CSS custom properties

 ### What I learned
-I learnd css box model.
-The most dificult part was to center qr code preview card's borderbox.
-At this time I made it using margin and padding properties, also pseudoclasses ::before and ::after.
-But I think there are better way to achierve this with flexbox.
+I learned about the CSS box model.
+The most difficult part was centering the border box of the QR code preview card.
+I managed to achieve it using the margin and padding properties, as well as pseudo-classes ::before and ::after.
+However, I believe there might be a better way to achieve this using flexbox.

 css
     *::before,